 Princeton Kayaks

 Princeton kayaks and canoes are 1/2 mile from highway 1.
 There is a 10-minute walk from the train station at Princeton University.
 The location grants easy access to many geologic reservoirs.
-The paddle right at the dock brings you to Stony Brook and Lake Carnegie.
+The paddle at the dock brings you to Stony Brook and Lake Carnegie.

 In the area, they offer canoes and kayaks.
-They have picnic tables and much more.
-For example, bicycling, canoeing, and hiking.
+They have picnic tables and much more—for example, bicycling, canoeing, and hiking.

 Pawtuxet River

 Patuxet also had a lot of work in recent decades to clean up the river.
-However, the most critical change in the stream in last years was the elimination of the dam and the restoration of the wave falls.
+However, the most critical change in the stream in the last years was the elimination of the dam and the restoration of the wave falls.
 Having careful attention to the tides, you can paddle between the river and saltwater of Pawtuxet Cove.
-During low tide, the water drops over a rock ledge cascade.
+During low tide, the water drops over a rock-ledge cascade.

 Rhode Island Rent and Explore

-If you crave nature, Rhode Island is a great place to rent an apartment and Kayaking in Rhode Island.
+If you crave nature, Rhode Island is a great place to rent an apartment and go Kayaking in Rhode Island.
 You can go fishing in block island, go cycling in Newport, or go for a scenic drive throughout Narragansett Bay.

 River Of The Queen